bart-kroon/TM1/README.md

 Build and install the generated project.

 For the Visual Studio CMake generators installation is performed by building the INSTALL target.

-For Unix Makefiles CMake generators installation is through `make install`.
+### Installation result

-After this the TMIV executables Encoder and Decoder will be available under the directory /Workspace/TM1-master/bin.
+After installation, the TMIV executables Encoder and Decoder will be available under the directory /Workspace/TM1-master/bin.
 By default TMIV only builds the HM modules that are required for TMIV (TLibCommon and TLibDecoder).
 When HM_BUILD_TAPPDECODER and HM_BUILD_TAPPENCODER are selected, then the